itfrombit/osx_handmade_minimal/README.md

 - handmade_tile.cpp
 - handmade_tile.h

+Also, copy over the test bitmap image asset folder to the root directory of this repository.

-This repository works with Casey's source code from handmade_hero_day_035_source.
+This repository works with Casey's source code from handmade_hero_day_038_source.

 Author